Skip to main content

 Where You Can Edit a Contact

-You can open and edit a contact from three main places in Whippy:
+You can open and edit a contact from three main places in Whippy.

 From a conversation

-1. Go to the Omnichannel Inbox.
+1. Open the Omnichannel Inbox.

 2. Open a conversation.